Currently available for £579 from Sweatband.com

 The warranty is the standard Proform one (requires registration online) of lifetime on the frame, 5 years on the motor and 2 years parts and labour.

 So, what’s the conclusion?
 Put simply this is one heck of a lot of treadmill for the money.
 It’s quiet, has a full-sized running deck, a large motor, a true 10% incline, more than enough programmes to keep you occupied and goodies that are missing on many other treadmills at this price.
 There’s also the option of interactive training with iFit too (subscription sold separately).
 With some subtle and some not so subtle upgrades the 505 CST is without doubt a worthy successor to the old M7.
 They’ve managed to keep the spirit of its predecessor, all the bits that made it good and have improved on it while managing to maintain excellent value for money.
 As such this is a model we’re very happy to give a big thumbs up to.

 It's been a long time coming but we'd say it was worth the wait.
 The dated aspects of the old model are gone, replaced with newer and more modern elements.
-While at the same time all the good bits from before such as the large motor and full size running deck have been retained or, like the display, have been improved.
-And the best bit is that there hasn't been a huge price hike meaning that it still represents superb value for money.
-Try to find another treadmill out there with this spec, at this price and you'll quickly get frustrated.
-Unsurprisingly Proform have done it again with the 505 CST.
-If you're in the market for a new treadmill for the home this is, hands down, one of the best you'll find at this price.
+While at the same time all the good bits from before such as the large motor and full-size running deck have been retained or, like the display, have been improved.
+And the best bit is that there hasn't been a huge price hike meaning that it still represents great value for money.
+Another great choice is the similarly priced Xterra TrailRacer 3.0 which is built like a rock to withstand some serious punishment and comes with a very impressive warranty!

 Proform 505 CST Specifications